rcjj98/tp/docs/UserGuide.md

 Absolute filepath example for MacOS: `export  /Users/YOUR_USERNAME/Downloads/myDataFile.csv` <br>
 Relative filepath example for MacOS: `export  ./myDataFile.csv`

+:exclamation: **Important:** Some file paths might be recognised as valid/invalid depending on the OS.

 :exclamation: **Important:** Data in exported csv file will look different depending on the application used to view the file even though the data is seperated by tabs.